wessenstam/gts21/snow/migration/migration.rst

 - Native data replication functionality and Nutanix Leap allow you to easily migrate workloads between clouds with minimal downtime

-- The same approach can be used to address both site maintenance and failure
+- The same approach can be used to address Disaster Recovery in the event of site failure.

 - Through the Nutanix API, you could further automate migrations based on alert or cost triggers